spdobest/KotlinWorld/COROUTINES.md

 You’ll use some of these dispatchers to switch between the main and background threads.
 One last step before you can launch coroutines – defining a CoroutineScope.

-**NOTE-** Suspend functions are only allowed to be called from a coroutine or another suspend function.
-You can see that the async function which includes the keyword suspend.
-So, in order to use that, we need to make our function suspend too.
+**NOTE-** Suspend functions are only allowed to be called from a coroutine or another suspend spm.kotlin.world.function.
+You can see that the async spm.kotlin.world.function which includes the keyword suspend.
+So, in order to use that, we need to make our spm.kotlin.world.function suspend too.

 GlobalScope.launch(Dispatchers.Main) {
   fetchAndShowUser()